amiralba/Learning-Projects/README.md

 ### **Mini Games**
 - **`quiz_game`**: A quiz application designed to test knowledge and improve logic-building skills.
 - **`typing_game`**: A fun typing speed challenge that practices Python fundamentals and timing functionalities.
+- **`blackjack`**: A command-line Blackjack game built with **TypeScript**.
+This project focuses on object-oriented programming, TypeScript syntax, and game logic, providing a fun way to simulate a simplified version of the classic card game.

 ### **Utility Apps**
 - **`password_manager`**: A secure tool for storing and managing passwords efficiently.